Nonve Central Forest Reserve

 Nonve Central Forest Reserve is a 738 hectare forest reserve located in Kakiri Town Council, Wakiso District, Uganda.
 It is part of the Central Forest Reserves of Uganda, which are managed by the National Forestry Authority (NFA).

 Setting

 Nonve Central Forest Reserve was established in 1933 in Wakiso district.
 The NFA initiated a tree-planting program in 2018 to help restore the forest reserve.
-The Nonve Central Forest Reserve is vital to Uganda's environment and economy.
-It serves as an important source of water, wildlife, and recreation.
+The Nonve Central Forest Reserve is vital to Uganda's environment and economy, as it serves as an important source of water, wildlife, and recreation.
 The NFA is striving to restore and safeguard the forest reserve from further degradation.

 Degradation and Restoration

 In recent years, the Nonve Central Forest Reserve has been degraded by human activity, including logging, agricultural encroachment, and charcoal burning.
 More than 60% of the 738 hectares comprising the Nonve forest reserve in Kakiri, Wakiso district, have been grabbed.
 In 2018, the NFA launched a tree-planting campaign to restore the Nonve Central Forest Reserve.
 The campaign aims to plant 1 million trees in the forest reserve over a period of five years.
 The NFA is also working to raise awareness of the importance of the forest reserve and to prevent further degradation.
 The forest reserve was destroyed, according to NFA, by people who partially built houses, planted eucalyptus, and gained land titles on it.
 The Ministry of Lands issued a warning to individuals and businesses claiming ownership of forest land in 2021.

 The Kakiri town council chairperson proposed a 5-year program to repair degraded natural reserves, including Nonve Forest Reserve, as well as rally locals to maintain forest reserves and plant trees.
 He stated that some of the trees would be planted on the 10-acre plot of property purchased by the town council and designated as a dumping site.
 Fruit trees would be provided to households to plant during the campaign.
 The Kakiri town council will also organize competitions among communities to recognize the best in tree planting and protection.
 Forest destruction is related to a lack of awareness about the advantages of trees.